-The UNC Asheville First-Year Writing Program strives to foster students’ awareness of the dynamic and diverse nature of writing.
+The UNC Asheville First-Year Writing Program enhances our students’ awareness of the dynamic and diverse nature of writing, a practice of composition and communication in their many forms.
 Writing is central to education, not only as a product which may demonstrate skill, but also as a process by which to explore and focus thinking, listening, and communicating.
-We present writing not only as a means for entering existing conversations, but also as personal expression, for we endeavor to help students understand that even academic writing is simultaneously a personal and a social act.
-The practice of writing takes time and a balance between working alone and interacting with other writers and readers.
+We present writing not only as a means for entering existing conversations, but also as personal expression, for we endeavor to help students understand that academic writing is simultaneously a personal and a social act.
+The practice of writing requires time and a balance between working alone and interacting with other writers and readers.
 Our program works, then, to create learning spaces that hone students’ capacities to listen and speak, inquire and reflect, write and revise.
-In our classrooms, we work to raise awareness of the rhetorical decisions inherent in the act of writing, challenging students to think critically and ethically as they make these decisions.
+In our classrooms, we work to empower students to make rhetorical decisions as they compose, challenging students to think critically and ethically as they make these decisions.

 At the completion of LANG 120, students will have developed writing processes to:

 - Engage in critical inquiry and reflection: Discover and refine critical questions and problems and investigate them from multiple perspectives.